hmslincs/hmslincs/README.rst

 Instructions
 ============

 1. Run ``pip install -r requirements.txt`` to install the requirements.
-Also install ImageMagick and Ghostscript.
+Also install ImageMagick, Ghostscript, and pngcrush.
+   (pngcrush is required only to run the fixup_for_zip.sh script.)

 2. The environment variable ``RESOURCE_PATH`` must be set to your local path to the Dropbox ``Breast Cancer Ligand Response Screen/_LINCS_website``